 Understandably, everyone generally wants to improve their skills, but you’ll probably find that it’s safer to do this when the conditions are less dangerous or you’re in a more controlled environment, such as with an experienced paddler/tutor who can show you the ropes.

 5: Carry Safety Equipment

 Having certain equipment with you on your kayak can be useful if things don’t go to plan.
-Items such as a throw line, whistle, first-aid kit, flashlight, a bilge pump, and sponge can be handy to have on board.
+Items such as a throw line, whistle, first-aid kit, waterproof flashlight, a compact bilge pump, and sponge can be handy to have on board.

 If you’re paddling at night, there may be other items that you’re required by law to carry, such as an electric distress light or three handheld red flares to meet Visual Distress Signal requirements for night use.

 No matter where you’re paddling, it can be important to know the local rules and regulations before you set off.
 If you’re paddling in coastal waters, you may have to know federal boating regulations as well as state laws.

 Some state parks and national parks may have additional or different regulations that you need to follow.

 Because of their low design, kayaks can sometimes be pretty difficult to see.
 This means it can be important to wear highly visible clothing and/or have brightly colored accessories.